-The Lambs ® is America’s First Professional Theatrical Club, established in New York in 1874.
+The Lambs ® is America’s First Professional Theatrical Club, established in New York in 1874, and not a public restaurant.
 As a social club, The Lambs nurtures those active in the arts, as well as those who are supporters of the arts, by providing fellowship, activities and a clubhouse for its members.

 The Lambs was named after a club by the same name in London, England, which flourished between 1869-1879.
 The Club’s name honors the essayist Charles Lamb, and his sister Mary, who, during the early 1800’s, played host to actors and literati at their famed salon in London.

-Established Christmas week of 1874, and incorporated on May 10, 1877, The Lambs opened before the Brooklyn Bridge and was in operation before the NYC Subway system.
-Lambs were involved in the formation of The Actors’ Fund of America, ASCAP, Actors’ Equity, Screen Actors Guild and SAG-AFTRA.
+Established Christmas week of 1874, and incorporated on May 9, 1877.
+Member of The Lambs were involved in the formation of The Actors’ Fund of America, ASCAP, Actors’ Equity, Screen Actors Guild and SAG-AFTRA.

 In late March, 2009, Marc Baron – then the Boy of The Lambs, now Shepherd – was interviewed by George Bodarky for WFUV radio (listen above).
-Commonly known as The Lambs Club for over 140 years, we have never ceased to exist nor licensed our name (disclaimer).
+Commonly known as The Lambs Club for over 140 years, we are #TheRealLambs. (disclaimer)Ml